-Meaning : The sub division of Journal on the basis of nature of transaction is known as Subsidiary Books.
+Meaning: The sub division of Journal on the basis of nature of transaction is known as Subsidiary Books.
 These books are also called as Books of Original entries or Prime entries because the transactions are first recorded in Subsidiary Books and then posted in the Ledger.

-Need for maintaining Subsidiary Books :
+Need for maintaining Subsidiary Books:

-1) Specialisation : When the staff is appointed for same type of work it leads to specialisation and increase in efficiency.
+1) Specialisation: When the staff is appointed for same type of work it leads to specialisation and increase in efficiency.

-- 2) Time saving and economical : Different accounting procedures can be taken up at the same time.
-This will save time and prove to be economical. - 3) Division of work : The writing of Subsidiary Books can be conveniently divided among different clerks.
-Hence it is easy to keep the Books upto date. - 4) Quick information and future reference : Subsidiary Books gives quick information relating to the accounts and makes future reference easy. - 5) Internal check : Verification of correctness can be made more effectively.
+- 2) Time saving and economical: Different accounting procedures can be taken up at the same time.
+This will save time and prove to be economical. - Division of work: The writing of Subsidiary Books can be conveniently divided among different 3) clerks.
+Hence it is easy to keep the Books upto date. - Quick information and future reference: Subsidiary Books gives quick information relating 4) to the accounts and makes future reference easy.

-Types of Subsidiary Books on the basis of transaction :
+Types of Subsidiary Books on the basis of transaction: